node-llm/node-llm/docs/index.md

   <img src="assets/images/logo.png" alt="NodeLLM" width="200" />
 </p>

-**An architectural layer for integrating Large Language Models in Node.js.**
+**A simple way to use Large Language Models in Node.js.**

-**Provider-agnostic by design.**
+**Standardize your AI integration.**

+If you are coming from **Ruby on Rails**, NodeLLM will feel familiar.
+It provides the structured approach to history and provider switching that you'd expect from a mature framework, avoiding the mess of handling raw SDKs manually.

 Integrating multiple LLM providers often means juggling different SDKs, API styles, and update cycles.
-NodeLLM provides a single, unified, production-oriented API that stays consistent even when providers change.
+NodeLLM gives you a single, unified API that stays consistent even when providers change.

 <div class="provider-icons">
   <div class="provider-logo">